Middle School Of The Kennebunks

 - Category Attribute

-- Middle School Of The Kennebunks's student population of 566 students has declined by 9% over five school years.
+- Middle School Of The Kennebunks's student population of 547 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|